For over twenty years, Independent Thinking has been helping schools help young people be even better, both in the classroom and beyond.

 It's not just complicated, it's complex.

-Children don't fail school, school fails them.
+Children don't fail school, school fails children.

 'Ofsted Outstanding' banners outside schools should be burned.